John Dennis (diplomat)

 John David Dennis Jr. (born 6 August 1959) is a British diplomat who was the British Ambassador to Angola from 2014 to 2018 and the Director of Green Corridors and Ivory Trade at the Foreign and Commonwealth Office for the Illegal Wildlife Trade Conference 2018.
-He is currently the British Representative to Taiwan, heading the British Office Taipei.
+He was the British Representative to Taiwan, heading British Office Taipei, from 2020 to 2025.